LorenzoGGez/tccm-homeworks2025/project3/README.md

 ## 🚀 Getting Started

-To run a simulation, you need to compile the `.f90` file using your preferred Fortran 90 compiler.
+To run a simulation, you need to compile the `.f90` files using your preferred Fortran 90 compiler.
 Below is a list of the most common ones:

 | Compiler | Type | Supported OS | Best For |